How can I avoid getting sick while traveling?

 Mon, Nov 07 2011 at 8:56 AM

-Q: I have a slew of long-distance trips lined up in the coming months, and if history repeats itself, I'll return home broken down and sick as a dog.
-I'm not going anywhere crazy like Belize or Bangladesh, so I won't be eating malaria pills or getting typhoid shots to avoid specific maladies, but I would like to try to return home in a non-feeble and -feverish state.
+Q: I have a slew of long-distance trips lined up in the coming months, and if history repeats itself, I'll return home sick as a dog.
+I'm not going anywhere crazy like Belize or Bangladesh, so I won't be needing malaria pills or typhoid shots, but I would like to try to return home in a non-feverish state.
 Have any pointers on how to avoid getting sick while traveling?

-A: With questions like this, I'd normally recommend hoarding antibiotics, avoiding street foods and breaking the "no bottled water" rule.
-But since it sounds like you aren't journeying to a remote village in Southeast Asia, my number one piece of advice when it comes to staying healthy while traveling is to use common sense: Wash those hands, pack your vitamins, take it easy on the booze, don't overdo it if you start to feel run down, and no matter how delicious a certain comestible may look, if it gives you a crippling case of screaming 'rhea back home, chances are it will have the same effect in a different location.
-Play it safe.
-And since you mention you have a heavy-duty travel schedule coming up, I'd check in with your doctor for a routine checkup and have him or her administer a round of standard vaccines — flu, tetanus, hepatitis A and B, measles/mumps/rubella — as needed.
+A: I'd normally recommend hoarding antibiotics, avoiding street foods and breaking the "no bottled water" rule.
+But since it sounds like you aren't journeying to a remote village in Southeast Asia, my number one piece of advice for staying healthy is to use common sense: Wash those hands, pack your vitamins, take it easy on the booze, don't overdo it if you start to feel run down, and no matter how delicious a certain comestible may look, play it safe and watch what you eat.
+And since you mention you have a heavy-duty travel schedule coming up, I'd check in with your doctor for a routine checkup and have him administer a round of standard vaccines — flu, tetanus, hepatitis A and B, measles/mumps/rubella — as needed.

-There are also a few certain things specific to air travel and hotels to consider:
+There are also a few suggestions specific to air travel and hotels to consider:

 Hydrate like there's no tomorrow.
 The last time I checked (although things could have changed), most major domestic airlines don't charge for those mini bottles of water.
 When the flight attendant comes around, politely ask for two.
 Hot, antioxidant-rich tea is a fine idea as well.
 If you're a nervous flyer like me, that beneficial H2O-guzzling mixed with a hummingbird-like metabolism means lots of trips to the WC, so consider booking a seat on the aisle for easy in-and-out access (and to avoid sitting next to the window area that folks have breathed/sneezed all over).
 Besides, getting up for a stretch and a tinkle when the fasten seat belt sign is off will improve circulation.
 And on the topic of air-travel related jitters, look into ways to naturally soothe them since the more wound-up/stressed-out you are, the more likely you are to get sick due to a weakened immune system.